 No Clearance Needed

 To get ready for the next season, brands have to get rid of stock.
 They’ll usually try to sell as much as possible on sale, but there’s often still leftovers.
-Some brands will sell these to overstock stores (which I think encourages over-production by giving brands the opportunity to have someone else deal with their excess garments) or in extreme cases brands have actually been found burning any remaining stock.
+Some brands will sell these to overstock stores (which I think encourages over-production by giving brands the opportunity to have someone else deal with their excess garments), or in extreme cases brands have actually been found burning any remaining stock rather than selling them at a discounted rate.

 With a seasonless collection, brands don’t have deadlines to get rid of product and don’t create overstock waste.
 They can offer discounts if they choose or to show appreciation for their customers, not because they have to get rid of out-of-season clothes.